aryan6845/Blog/README.md

+IMPORTANT - SORRY BUT I WAS NOT ABLE TO GRASP PULL REQUESTS DURING CLASSES.
+I WILL SOON VIA GOOGLE.
+THAT IS WHY I AM SKIPPING THE 4TH SECTION OF YOUR ASSIGNMENT

 # Blog Repository 🌟

 Welcome to the **Blog** repository!
 This project is a dynamic and modern blogging platform built to showcase articles, engage readers, and provide seamless user experiences.